clarencep/python3-alpine.docker/README.md

-A slim python3 docker image built from alpine
+A slim python3 docker image built from alpine.